Edward Cuthbert Butler: Monastic life

 Butler entered the noviciate at Belmont Abbey in Herefordshire in 1876.
 Reflecting on his entry into the abbey in a manuscript written between 1891 and 1892, he wrote:

 He was ordained in 1884, the same year he got an MA from the University of London, under his birth name, and then became headmaster at Downside School.
 In 1896 he moved to Cambridge, and soon thereafter he founded Benet House there for Benedictines attending that university.
-He was a student at Christ's College there, now using the name Edward Cuthbert Butler, and was awarded BA 1898 and MA 1903.
+He was a student at Christ's College, Cambridge, now using the name Edward Cuthbert Butler, and was awarded BA 1898 and MA 1903.
 In 1906 he was elected Abbot of Downside Abbey, a post he held until his resignation in 1922.

 He spent the rest of his life preaching in London and writing the books for which he is now remembered, in particular Western Mysticism (1922) and The Vatican Council (1930).
 He had earlier contributed dozens of articles to the 11th edition of the Encyclopedia Britannica (1911).

 He died at his home in London on 2 April 1934.